run-ai/docs/docs/Researcher/best-practices/save-dl-checkpoints.md

 ## Introduction

-Run:AI can pause unattended executions, giving your GPU resources to another workload.
-When the time comes, Run:AI will give you back the resources and restore your workload.
+Run:ai can pause unattended executions, giving your GPU resources to another workload.
+When the time comes, Run:ai will give you back the resources and restore your workload.
 Thus, it is a good practice to save the state of your run at various checkpoints and start a workload from the latest checkpoint (typically between epochs).

 ## How to Save Checkpoints